jdidion/autoclick/cli_spec/README.md

 A URL for the extension.
 If the URL resolves, the consumer of the spec may try to use the contents to validate the usages of the extension.
 String; optional.

+### Tags and Properties

+Any object value in the spec may include arbitrary metadata in the form of *tags* and/or *properties*.

+Tags and property keys may contain any valid characters *except* that the colon (':') is reserved as a separator between an extension name/alias (the "namespace") and the tag/key; i.e. if a tag/key contains a colon, everything before the first colon is assumed to be the namespace.

+#### tags

+An array of string tags.

+#### properties

+An object with arbitrary keys and values.
+Property keys are subject to the same restrictions as tags; property values may be any valid JSON.

 ## References

 * POSIX (i.e. IEEE Std 1003.1-2017): [https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html)
 * GNU standards for command line interfaces: [https://www.gnu.org/prep/standards/standards.html](https://www.gnu.org/prep/standards/standards.html)
 * CTK/Slicer
     * [http://www.commontk.org/index.php/Documentation/Command_Line_Interface](http://www.commontk.org/index.php/Documentation/Command_Line_Interface)
     * [https://www.slicer.org/wiki/Documentation/Nightly/Developers/SlicerExecutionModel#XML_Schema](https://www.slicer.org/wiki/Documentation/Nightly/Developers/SlicerExecutionModel#XML_Schema)
     * [https://www.slicer.org/wiki/Slicer3:Execution_Model_Discussion#Initial_JSON_output_from_sample_registration_package](https://www.slicer.org/wiki/Slicer3:Execution_Model_Discussion#Initial_JSON_output_from_sample_registration_package)
 * CWL: [https://www.commonwl.org/v1.1/CommandLineTool.html#CommandLineBinding](https://www.commonwl.org/v1.1/CommandLineTool.html#CommandLineBinding)
 * WDL: [https://github.com/openwdl/wdl/blob/master/versions/1.0/SPEC.md](https://github.com/openwdl/wdl/blob/master/versions/1.0/SPEC.md)